tulios/kafkajs/README.md

 * Thanks to [Sebastian Norde](https://github.com/sebastiannorde) for the V1 logo ❤️
 * Thanks to [Tracy (Tan Yun)](https://medium.com/@tanyuntracy) for the V2 logo ❤️

+<small>Apache Kafka and Kafka are either registered trademarks or trademarks of The Apache Software Foundation in the United States and other countries.
+KafkaJS has no affiliation with the Apache Software Foundation.</small>